 '''

-(struct multiarg-element (style content)
+(struct multiarg-element (style contents)

 #:extra-constructor-name make-multiarg-element)

 style : element-style?

-content : (listof content?)
+contents : (listof content?)

 '''

-Like element with a list for content, except that for Latex output, if the style name in style is a string, then it corresponds to a Latex command that accepts as many arguments (each in curly braces) as elements of content.
+Like element with a list for content, except that for Latex output, if the style name in style is a string, then it corresponds to a Latex command that accepts as many arguments (each in curly braces) as elements of contents.